pepoospina/simple-reminders/README.md

 You need AWS CLI and SAM CLI installed and configured (authenticated to admin an AWS Account).
 You also need docker.

+## Comments on the App Architecture

+- We use SAM CLI to manage the deployment of the app.
+- We use one function to handle all API requests and `express` to route inside.
+This was preferred over per route gateway paths where logic would be split between SAM config and TS code.
+- We use one scheduled function triggered every minute to check for pending reminders.
+This was preferred over complex delayed execution configurations (its simpler and cheaper).
+- We use a class based architecture with clear dependencies through constructor injection.
+This helps with testing and makes the code more maintainable.
+- Some simple, useful but not exhaustive tests were used to facilitate the development process.
+One integration test was needed to check SES was working locally.
+This test is disabled.
+- We preferred the use secondary indexes on DynamoDB over inmemory filtering to get reminders by date.
+- I build a simple frontend application to test the API.
+Its functional.
+There are many improvements that could be made, but its pretty useful.

 ## Run Tests

 ```